Alanis (film)

 Alanis is a 2017 Argentine drama film directed, co-written and co-produced by Anahí Berneri.
 It premiered in September 2017 at the Toronto International Film Festival as part of its Contemporary World Cinema programme.
 The film was also screened at the San Sebastián International Film Festival, where Berneri and Castiglione received the Silver Shell for Best Director and Best Actress respectively.

+Plot

+It centers on a young woman of limited means who works as a sex worker and is forced to struggle to survive after police authorities falsely accuse her of “human trafficking” and take away her home.
+From there, the story recounts the hardships faced by a sex worker who is also a mother.